booz-allen-hamilton/agile-playbook/plays/1_Deliver.md

 References:
 Ladas, Corey.
 "Scrum-ban".
 Lean Software Engineering.
 2009

-#PLay - If you are ready to kick off the training wheels, move to Kanban
+##Play - If you are ready to kick off the training wheels, move to Kanban
 *Try Kanban on only the most disciplined teams and when throughput is paramount*

 Kanban is a framework adopted from industrial engineering.
 Originally it was developed to be mindful of organizational change management which is apparent in the four original principles: